Ptujec/LaunchBar/Local-Action-Updates/README.md

 ## How This Action Works

-The idea is to do the work locally after downloading (or cloning) a whole GitHub repo of actions … or even multiple repos. **This action searches all actions in a given directory for new versions of the actions you have installed and offers to update them.**
+The idea is to do the work locally after downloading ([cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) a whole GitHub repo of actions … or even multiple repos. **This action searches all actions in a given directory for new versions of the actions you have installed and offers to update them.**

-The downside of this approach is that you need to do the downloading manually or through an app like GitHub Desktop (which is still a manual process).

-But there are also a couple of **advantages**: It is **faster**, especially if you have lots of actions installed.
-Installing new versions is very **simple**.
+There are a couple of **advantages** to this approach: It is **fast** and **simple**.
 The only requirement is that the new version has a [standard version number](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning).
 Plus, this action also helps to **easily identify new actions** from the input source.

+The only downside is manually downloading repositories.
+But there is also an action for that, "**[LaunchBar Repo Updates](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)**."
+It is the perfect companion to this action.
+Actually, if you use "LaunchBar Repo Updates", it **will trigger this action automatically**.

 ## Features